briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         and does not apply as described in subsection (d) of this section.

-    2. _(2)_ As the proximate result of committing a violation of any provision of any section contained in [Title XLV][ORC Title 45] of the Ohio Revised Code that is a minor misdemeanor or of a municipal ordinance that, regardless of the penalty set by ordinance for the violation, is substantially equivalent to any provision of any section contained in [Title XLV][ORC Title 45] of the Ohio Revised Code that is a minor misdemeanor.
+    2. _(2)_ As the proximate result of committing a violation of any provision of any section contained in [Title XLV][ORC 45] of the Ohio Revised Code that is a minor misdemeanor or of a municipal ordinance that, regardless of the penalty set by ordinance for the violation, is substantially equivalent to any provision of any section contained in [Title XLV][ORC 45] of the Ohio Revised Code that is a minor misdemeanor.

 2. _(b)_